 The good news is that many of these risks can be reduced with simple steps.
 Observing proper oral hygiene, wearing a night guard if recommended, avoiding harmful habits, and attending regular dental check-ups can all help support veneer stability.
 With proper care, veneers may last for many years, although their lifespan varies from person to person.

-If you have concerns about a loose veneer, a fallen veneer, or general changes in comfort, it is always safest to seek professional advice.
+If you have concerns about a loose veneer, a dislodged veneer, or general changes in comfort, it is always safest to seek professional advice.
 A dentist can provide guidance tailored to your individual needs rather than relying on self-management.
-If you are considering veneers as part of cosmetic dentistry, it is helpful to remember that professional support plays an important role in long-term care.
-For those living in Mindarie and nearby suburbs, Anchorage Dental Care Mindarie provides local access to dental care if you need assessment or treatment.
+If you are considering veneers, it is helpful to remember that professional support plays an important role in long-term care.
+For those living in Mindarie and nearby suburbs, cosmetic dentistry, it is helpful to remember that professional support plays an important role in long-term care.
+For those living in Mindarie and nearby suburbs, Anchorage Dental Care Mindarie provides local access to dental care for assessments or treatment.